sciensoft/hateoas/README.md

 Sciensoft.Hateoas threats lambda as a first-class citizen, so your configuration starts with a lambda expression.
 This library DO NOT enforce <a href="https://rebrand.ly/restful-explained" target="_blank">REST constraints</a> or <a href="https://rebrand.ly/richardson-maturity-model" target="_blank">Richardson Maturity Level</a>, and this has to be done by you, Sciensoft.Hateoas helps you only with the implementation of HATEOAS in your resource.

 Learn more about RESTful API <a href="https://restfulapi.net/" target="_blank">here</a> and Lambda Expressions <a href="https://rebrand.ly/dotnet-lambda-expressions" target="_blank">here</a>.

+NOTE: This is a new fork based in the original model by Sciensoft.Hateoas

 ## Get Started